-Designing your email similar to your brand’s identity is one of the best responsive email design practices that will make your emails stand out from the cluster and it will give a unique experience to the readers.
+Designing your email similar to your brand’s identity is one of the email design best practices that will make your emails stand out from the cluster and it will give a unique experience to the readers.

 When you draft an email only with text content it will look monotonous and will fail to capture your customer’s attention.
-The prime motive of email design is to keep your customers interested and engaged in your message.
+The prime motive of the best email layout design is to keep your customers interested and engaged in your message.

 Adding images or gifs is one of the best email marketing design practices which will make your email visually pleasing to your customers and this will keep them interested in your message.
 Incorporating images and gifs in your email is effective to grab your audience’s attention and to break up the text monotonicity.